 For households with hidden barriers, their work choice is often not between self-employment and regular employment, but between self-employment and being out of work.

 Self-employed people are also more likely to be affected by complex surplus earnings regulations.
 If a household receives a high amount of earned income in one month, some of it is taken into account in the following month’s assessment period.
 Surplus earnings rules were introduced to prevent ‘gaming’ of the system.
 However, the rules are complex for both advisors and claimants, and it’s not clear how big a problem gaming is.
 The rules only come into effect if earnings fluctuate by a threshold amount.
 This is currently £2,500, but is set to reduce to £300 at some point in the future.

-Listen back to our recent webinar with Sue McCarron from Citizens Advice Wirral to hear how they use the Benefit and Budgeting Calculator to simplify the complexity of surplus earnings.
+Listen back to our recent webinar with Sue McCarron from Citizens Advice Wirral to hear how they use the Better Off Calculator to simplify the complexity of surplus earnings.

 RecommendationThe DWP should continue to suspend the Minimum Income Floor while we recover from COVID-19, to encourage self-employment.
 They should also consider further exemptions from the Minimum Income Floor for people with fluctuating health conditions.
 Surplus earnings rules should be reconsidered, or the higher threshold amount of £2,500 should be retained.

 Universal Credit could be adapted to reflect some of the advantages of Universal Basic Income

 The Committee asked whether Universal Basic Income (UBI) is needed to address the changes in the world of work.